NPDebs/pre-seeds-research-101/episodes/ep-1.5-strengths-limitations-application.md

 ---

-## Explanatory (Causal) Research
+## Experimental (Causal) Research

-**Used when:** You need to test hypotheses about why something is happening.
+**Used when:** You want to test cause-and-effect relationships by manipulating variables.

 ### Strengths
-- Supports cause-and-effect conclusions.
-- Uses systematic, controlled methods to reduce bias.
+- Provides strong evidence for causality
-- Often highly rigorous.
+- Often highly systematic and replicable

 ### Limitations
 - Can be complex and time-intensive.